 Del Johnston's family comes from Ringgold and Taylor Counties in southern Iowa, farming ground there since the 1850’s.
 Kristine Erb is a Mennonite from Waterloo County, Ontario.
 Her family has been farming in southwestern Ontario for generations.

-Kris and Del met in southern California and got married in Lansing, MI while Del was attending Michigan State University.
+Kris and Del met in southern California (even longer story) and got married in Lansing, MI while Del was attending Michigan State University.
 They moved to Ames so Del could finish his education at Iowa State University's College of Agriculture.
-Their three grown kids are Kelli, Lizzy, and Will.
+Kris works at Reiman Gardens in Ames, and is a writer and fitness enthusiast.
+Del and Kris have three grown kids: Kelli, Lizzy, and Will.

-While at MSU, Del worked on a dairy farm and feed store outside Lansing.
-At ISU, he worked on a farrow-to-finish swine farm west of Huxley, IA, and also as a field research assistant at the National Soil Tilth Lab, which was part of the USDA's Agricultural Research Services.
+While at Michigan State, Del worked on a dairy farm and feed store outside Lansing.
+At Iowa State, he worked on a farrow-to-finish swine farm west of Huxley, and also as a field technician at the National Soil Tilth Lab, which was part of the USDA's Agricultural Research Services.

 After graduating from ISU in 1997, Del began working as a field researcher for NOBL Labs, a swine vaccine company based in Sioux Center, IA.
 NOBL was purchased by Boehringer Ingelheim in 1998.
 He worked 14 years for BI, eventually accepting the role of Manager of the Swine Health Management Center, which consisted of Field Research Services and a Veterinary Diagnostic Lab.